rockt/SETH/index.md

     DELETE FROM gene2pubmed where taxid != 9606;

-## Latest derby database (18th May 2016)
+## Derby database from 18th May 2016
-Due to public request, we now also provide a derby database for the (currently latest/ as of May 2016) human dbSNP dump [dbSNP147](https://drive.google.com/open?id=0BxyKVvNXUobTMDJYcG81Uzdhb28).
+We now also provide a derby database for the human dbSNP dump [dbSNP147](https://drive.google.com/open?id=0BxyKVvNXUobTMDJYcG81Uzdhb28).
 **We highly encourage the use of a dedicated database, such as PostgreSQL to increase runtime.**
 **You can build your own database by following the steps explained above (Rebuilding the database for SNP normalization).**
 Please be warned that the derby database is 7.5GB compressed and requires 51 GB uncompressed space.